amikos-tech/chromadb-ops/README.md

-# Chroma Operations Tools
+# Chroma Maintenance CLI

-Tiny collection of utilities to help you managed single-node Chroma instances.
+A collection of utilities to help you managed single-node Chroma instances.

 > [!TIP]
 > chroma ops tool relies on internal ChromaDB APIs and breaking changes with new version of Chroma are possible.